Doug Bruno Girls Basketball Camp at North Central College

 Closing Ceremony: Last day between 6:30pm-7pm

-Campers will reside in the ResRec Center dorms on campus, two campers per room.
+Campers will reside two per room in the ResRec Center dorms on campus.
 This location is not able to accommodate triples.
 Roommate assignments are finalized the day prior to the first day of each camp session and assignments are finalized the day before each camp session.
 We will do our best to accommodate roommate preferences but cannot guarantee them.
 You will be contacted in advance should we have any questions regarding roommate requests.
 If you have a roommate request and have not already given it to us, please do so as soon as possible.
 If you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!